SoftUni-Internal/interactive-content/EN/00-Unit-Testing-And-NUnit/03-NUnit-First-Steps.md

 Choose the **Target Framework** and click `[Create]`

-Now, if we look in the "Solution Explorer" tab we will see two different projects.
+Now, if we look in the "**Solution Explorer**" tab we will see two different projects.

 The first one will be our actual code and the second will be our project where we will handle our tests.